Frequently Asked Questions

 How much are your fees?

 For most of our services we offer a flat fee.
 For example, regular probate fees are set by statute, we offer flat fees on most small claims and evictions, we offer flat fees for estate planning, and some drafting projects.
 For review of documents and litigation we use hourly billing.
 We’re committed to the philosophy that you can’t practice law in 6 minutes- so we won’t bill for a phone call for just a few minutes, or forwarding an email.
 You won’t see any entries on your bills with a .1 of an hour.
 In addition to competitive rates, we do our best to provide an accurate estimate for your total costs.
 We’ll also let you know when there will be a big expense, or it looks like you’re about to go over budget- we don’t do ambush billing at the end of the month.
-Call us today to find out what your matter might cost to handle.
+Contact us today to find out what your matter might cost to handle.

 Do you take cases on a flat rate basis or contingency?